dgautsch/steam-roi/README.md

 - [ ] State hydration, VueX
 - [ ] Implement Vue Router
 - [ ] Address `connect.session() MemoryStore is not designed for a production environment, as it will leak`

-## Libraries Used

-https://www.npmjs.com/package/steam-api (Had to slightly modify this)